 This crochet sandals with flip flop soles pattern is one that came straight from the heavens and I really like what the little crochet angels put together for us.

-Disclosure: This free crochet sandals with flip flop soles pattern is part of an ongoing paid collaboration with my friends at Lion Brand.
+This free crochet sandals with flip flop soles pattern is part of a collaboration with my friends at Lion Brand Yarn.
+This post contains affiliate links.

 While I do like the challenge of a project that’s a slightly outside of my comfort zone (like the recent lacy Canyonlands Boho Top), even more, I like a pattern that looks complicated and stylish but is actually really a no-brainer to make (like the recent Stonewash Shrug).